Tacific/Phase-1-Final-Project-Books-API-/README.md

 # Phase-1-Final-Project-Books-API-Local-JSON

-This is a API/ local JSON data base Project Phase-1 HTML/CSS/JavaScript.
+This is a Single Page Application using API/localJSON data base.
+HTML/CSS/JavaScript.

+## Description

-## This is a Library App
+This is a Library App.
 The purpose of this App is to allow the user to create a Library Card and get info on the avaiable books.
 The data base is local (db.json).

+![Library Final](https://github.com/Tacific/Phase-1-Final-Project-Books-API-/assets/122184578/f15ae3ea-2981-4997-9059-399437cfba15)

 ## Instructions
+Project is using a local db.json file.<br>
 User will create Library Card via submit Form. <br>
-User can rest input feilds by clicking rest button.<br>

-![Library Final](https://github.com/Tacific/Phase-1-Final-Project-Books-API-/assets/122184578/f15ae3ea-2981-4997-9059-399437cfba15)

 ```html
  <form>
         <label for="fname">First Name:</label><br>